 Cal-Lac Side Effects

-Note: This page contains information about the side effects of calcium lactate.
-Some of the dosage forms included on this document may not apply to the brand name Cal-Lac.
+Note: This document contains side effect information about calcium lactate.
+Some dosage forms listed on this page may not apply to the brand name Cal-Lac.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.